quentinf00/zendag/docs/index.md

-# ZenFlow Documentation
+# ZenDag Documentation

-Welcome to the official documentation for ZenFlow!
+Welcome to the official documentation for ZenDag!

-ZenFlow is a Python framework designed to streamline Machine Learning experimentation workflows by integrating Hydra, DVC, and MLflow.
+ZenDag is a Python framework designed to streamline Machine Learning experimentation workflows by integrating Hydra, DVC, and MLflow.

 ```{toctree}
 :maxdepth: 2